FEUP-LDTS-2021/feup-ldts-proj/docs/README.md

 ## Game description

 The game is based on the Hero project developed in the practical Labs, with some additional tweaks.
 Initially, the Player, spawns in an empty Room with Walls and a Passage, and has a default Weapon and health stats.
-Every X (to be defined) seconds the Player dies, respawning inside the first Room.
+Every 180 seconds the Player dies, respawning inside the first Room.
 The Player has a <b>maximum HP</b> stat which limits the possible current HP.
 If the Player dies, he respawns in the initial Room with full HP.
 The maximum HP can be increased through some Potions.